yuri-rage/pi-xbox-controller/README.md

 sudo chmod 755 /etc/authbind/byport/80
 ```

-Download the release tarball from this repository's release page.
+Download the release tarball from this repository's [release page](https://github.com/yuri-rage/pi-xbox-controller/releases/).

 Unpack the tarball (`tar xvf release.tar.gz`) and run `npm install --omit=dev` in the unpacked directory.

-If the Pi complains about memory errors during `npm install`, you may need to temporarily increase the some swap space.
+If the Pi complains about memory errors during `npm install`, you may need to temporarily increase the swap space.

 Use `npm start` to start the server.